THE SPECIAL PEACE CORPS

 That specializes in engaging young adults with disabilities in peaceful, nonviolent, civil disobedience to empower them as peacemakers;

-That led an anti-Trump protest in the Center of the Town of Sherborn on Inauguration Day to companion individuals with disabilities as they expressed their outrage over the demeaning of people with physical and mental challenges;
+That led an anti-Trump protest in the Center of the Town of Sherborn on Inauguration Day to companion individuals with disabilities as they expressed their outrage over the demeaning of people with physical and developmental challenges;

 That gives an Int’l Peace Award to humanitarians (Mother Teresa, the Dalai Lama, Rosa Parks, Desmond Tutu, Maya Angelou, Pete Seeger, Joan Baez, Dan Berrigan, Noam Chomsky and over 150 others), who work for social change through nonviolent direct action;